Food Social Security: Experiments

-In 2022 an experiment in a Food Social Security was launched in Dieulefit (Drôme).
-In 2023, experiments took place in Gironde, Toulouse, Strasbourg, Clermont-Ferrand, Valencia (Spain), Montpellier, Paris, Cadenet (Vaucluse), while Grenoble, Saint-Étienne and dozens of other municipalities across France prepared food funds or similar initiatives listed by the collective.
+In 2022 an experiment inspired from Food Social Security was launched in Dieulefit (Drôme).
+In 2023, other experiments started in Gironde, Toulouse, Strasbourg, Clermont-Ferrand, Valencia (Spain), Montpellier, Paris, Cadenet (Vaucluse), followed by dozens of other municipalities across France which prepared experiments or reflection groups listed by the collective.
 The idea has also been taken up in Belgium since 2021, with pilot projects notably in Schaerbeek (Brussels Region) and in Wallonia, and in Switzerland since 2024.

 As of 2025, the French collective's website lists more than 30 local experiments.
 Details of implementation vary across the trials, including the selection criteria for food shops and products, their quality, sustainability or geographic and economic accessibility.
 Although every experiment has been local, their main purpose is to gather enough momentum for the project to be adopted and implemented at the national scale.